What Is Security Strategy?

 Organizations must prioritize and execute these measures promptly, otherwise critical infrastructure will be compromised and a security breach could cause irreparable damage to their reputation.

 To secure a corporate environment, your company must manage and monitor all connected devices.
 Remote devices like physically connected devices must be controlled, patched, registered and observed.
-This is especially true during extended remote management needs, such as the COVID-19 crisis.
+This is especially true during extended remote management needs.

 Trianz Has Built One of the World’s Largest Databases on Digital Transformation